-In terms of lifestyle, the Air Force spends a lot of money making its bases nice places to live and work, and more than any other branch, our bases have phenomenal resources to help you get the most out of your service-wherever you may be.
+In terms of lifestyle, the Department of the Air Force spends a lot of money making its bases nice places to live and work, and more than any other branch, our bases have phenomenal resources to help you get the most out of your service- wherever you may be.
 Air Force bases are like small cities attached to an airport...they often have everything from their own schools and housing to fire and police departments, malls, convenience stores and more.

 From recreational facilities like gyms, bowling centers, golf courses and swimming pools to recreation centers and hospitals, you can pretty much find anything you might need on base.
-If you doing fun things outside, you will love MWR.
-Air Force bases even have child care facilities and education centers.
+Department of the Air Force bases even have child care facilities and education centers.

-Being in the Air Force gives you the opportunity to take advantage of some amazing benefits on base, including the base club, commissary (grocery store), ticket center and even clubs like horseback riding, kayaking and intramural sports.
-Air Force bases are just nice places to be...they are well-kept and maintained, with nice facilities and events that are often free of charge.
+Being in the Department of the Air Force gives you the opportunity to take advantage of some amazing benefits on base, including the base club, commissary (grocery store), ticket center and even clubs like horseback riding, kayaking and intramural sports.
+Department of the Air Force bases are just nice places to be...they are well-kept and maintained, with nice facilities and events that are often free of charge.
 There is virtually no crime, plenty of facilities for families and terrific opportunities to travel off-base to explore the local area...wherever in the world that may be for you.
-More than any other branch of the military, the Air Force highly values a good work-life balance, allowing you the opportunity to develop and grow in your career field while still maintaining a happy life at home.
+More than any other branch of the military, the Department of the Air Force highly values a good work-life balance, allowing you the opportunity to develop and grow in your career field while still maintaining a happy life at home.